Home Road Trip 10 Tips for Girls on a Road trip

 Introduce Apple cider vinegar into your diet

 Apple cider vinegar is magical for all its benefits, it promotes the development and renewal of intestinal flora.
 Drink every night at bedtime.
 Mix 2 teaspoons of apple cider vinegar with a little hot water and some honey and you’re done.
 Among its virtues, the most useful is that it can fight against bad breath because it is a powerful antibacterial, very useful on a road trip.
 Other benefits include; promotes digestion by absorbing too much acid in the stomach, fights against acne, relieves mosquito bites, relieves sunburn, tones the skin and gives shine to your hair.
-Always drink it diluted and in moderation as it can cause gastric ulcers due to its high natural acidity.

 Not bad is not it ?
 It is to be used diluted and in moderation.
 Its natural acidity can cause gastric ulcers, if consumed in too large quantities.
 Choose it organic, with natural components, in supermarkets, or popular pharmacies (Chemist Warehouse).